dsp2003/clef/README.md

 + [R] Metalwork station requires 1 Molten Core to craft (same as in EK)

-+ [M] Portable 3D Printer can be crafted at Research Station for 2000 pixels, 10 durasteel bars and 2 diamonds (was removed in UG)
++ [N] Portable 3D Printer can be crafted at Research Station for 2000 pixels, 10 durasteel bars and 2 diamonds in 7 racial designs (was removed in UG)

 + [M] Added Old Stone Furnace and Old Alloy Furnace (unlike the UG's workbench-based versions, these are container-based and significantly cheaper)